 I made a choice.
 I ran.
 I ran faster than I ever did; down the road heading to the town of Apathia.
 In front of me was a chariot up ahead.
 If only I could catch up to it then maybe the driver might intervene.
-Just then one of the dogs was closing in for the attack.
+Just then one of the dogs closed in for the attack.
 Its teeth nipped my bare ankles.

-"I had a few deep incisions from the bite.
-But I think I will be well," I said, as if I was unsure of myself.
-Just swallow the pain like I have been doing.
-Just endure.
+"I have some deep incisions from the bite.
+But I think it could have been worse," I said.
+Just swallow the pain like I have been doing I told myself.

 "My, were those crazed dogs!
 I wonder what possessed them?" he muttered under his breath.
 I already knew the answer but I remained silent.
-"I was going to the fisherman's post, but I suppose I should take you home, Troy.
-I am certain they would want to know if you are alright."
+"I was going to the fisherman's post," he continued, "but I suppose I should take you home to recover.
+I am certain they would want to know if you are well."

 "No. That will not be necessary.
-You can take me along," I uttered firmly.
+You can take me along," I uttered stiffly.

-"Oh… I suppose if that is alright with you.
-I would hate to inconvenience you," he replied sheepishly.
+"Oh… I suppose if that is sounds good to you.
+I would hate to inconvenience you."